Location: Lang Technical Building,

 Advisors will begin to meet with students on Thursday, Oct.
 29, 2015 for Intersession and Spring 2016 course registration.

 Students may schedule an appointment by coming to the office in LNG 107 or call (518) 629-8003.
-You will need to bring a printed copy of your Degree Evaluation with you to your appointment.
+You will need to bring a printed copy of your degree audit with you to your appointment.

 Phone advisement for part-time and evening students may take place with a FERPA password.
-You must have your Degree Evaluation available for discussion.
+You must have your degree audit available for discussion.

 NOTE: These calls are taken and returned in the order in which they are received, at the opportunity of an available advisor.